ros-mobile-robots/ros-mobile-robots.github.io/docs/diffbot_slam.md

     <figcaption>ROS Node graph after launching Gazebo and gmapping.</figcaption>
 </figure>

+In the figure we can see that `gmapping` subscribes and publishes to `tf`.
+You can read more about the [required and provided transforms](http://wiki.ros.org/gmapping#Required_tf_Transforms) in the documentation.

 ### Field Tests

 In case you get inaccurate maps follow the official ROS [troubleshooting guide for navigation](http://wiki.ros.org/navigation/Troubleshooting).